Priyansh-C-Choudhary/CI-CD-PIPELINE-SETUP-WITH-JENKINS-DOCKER-AND-ARGO-CD/README.md

 1. Create a t2.large Ubuntu Instance on AWS.
 (We will not be using a free teir resource as the jenkins server and sonarqube will be very resource intensive hencce we choose a t2.large instance)
 ![image](https://github.com/user-attachments/assets/418cb65f-c7d6-4744-84f6-ad09ccf1cc00)

-2. Install java and jenkins on it
+2. Install Java and Jenkins

 ### Run the below commands to install Java and Jenkins